-Accrued interest receivable on available-for-sale debt securities totaled \$0.8 million at December 31, 2023 and is excluded from the estimate of credit losses.
+Accrued interest receivable on available-for-sale debt securities totaled \$0.8 million at both March 31, 2024 and December 31, 2023 and is excluded from the estimate of credit losses.

 Loans and Loan Interest Income Recognition - Loans that the Company has the intent and ability to hold for the foreseeable future or until maturity or payoff, are reported at the principal balance outstanding, net of purchase premiums and discounts, deferred loan fees and costs and an allowance for credit losses.
 The loan portfolio is segmented into residential real estate, multi-family, commercial real estate, commercial and industrial, construction and land development, and consumer loans.
-Accrued interest receivable totaled \$10.8 million at December 31, 2023 and was reported in Accrued interest receivable on the Consolidated Statements of Financial Condition and is excluded from the estimate of credit losses.
+Accrued interest receivable totaled \$11.2 million and \$10.8 million at March 31, 2024 and December 31, 2023, respectively, and was reported in Accrued interest receivable on the Consolidated Statements of Financial Condition and is excluded from the estimate of credit losses.
 Interest income on loans is accrued on the unpaid principal balance and credited to income as earned.
 Interest income on loans is discontinued and placed on nonaccrual status at the time the loan is 90 days delinquent.
 Net loan origination fees and costs are deferred and accreted/amortized to interest income over the contractual life of loans using the level-yield method, adjusted for actual prepayments.